 - Too Little: anorexia, retarded growth, muscle weakness

 - Too Much: struvite, bladder stones

 The precisely balanced nutrition of all Hill's® Science Diet® cat foods falls within optimal range levels of all of the above nutrients.
 Veterinarians recognize this careful balance of ingredients.
-Hill's Science Diet brand is vets' #1 choice to feed their own pets.
+Hill's Science Diet is the #1 veterinarian recommended pet food over any other brand.